GDPR data mapping

 Tools for GDPR Data Mapping

-You are most likely to use tools such as Microsoft Excel and Microsoft Visio to start data mapping and for maintaining data records and visualizing data flow.
+You are most likely to use tools & templates such as gdpr data mapping template in spreadsheets and Microsoft Visio to start data mapping and for maintaining data records and visualizing data flow.
 Without a doubt, they are great tools in their rights, but you will soon find challenges to manage data & may come across challenges such as:

 - Lack of automation: Generating reports, finding gaps will take a lot of time